petertea96/Computer-Cluster-Help/README.md

 ## **9. How to install R packages onto the CAC cluster.**

 If the R codes you input contain calls such as library() or require() then it won’t work in the cluster.
-You will need to install the R packages yourself into the CAC directory.
+You will first need to install the R packages yourself into the CAC directory.
 Here’s how to do it:

 1. First, create a directory inside the CAC domain where you will save all of your R packages. (mkdir Foldername)
 2. Type “R” (without quotations) into the CAC cluster.
 Your screen should now resemble what you would normally see when running R